-This comprehensive Moving to France from the US checklist will help Americans getting ready for their move.
-While relocating overseas is a life changing experience, it’s also a daunting challenge that requires some planning.
+This comprehensive Moving to France checklist will help Americans prepare their move to France.
+While relocating overseas is a life-changing experience, it’s also a daunting challenge that requires some planning.

 Disclosure: This site is sponsored by ads and affiliate programs.
 I may earn money from the companies mentioned in this post.

-Moving to France from the U.S. starts with applying for the right visa.
+Moving to France from the US starts by applying for the right visa.

-Most long-stay visas require travel insurance for the whole duration of your stay.
+Most long-stay visas require travel insurance for the whole duration of your stay in France.
 Read Travel Insurance for French Visa to get an affordable policy that meets your visa requirements.

 Open a Wise account and get a Wise debit card.
 You will use your Wise account to transfer money from the United States to France.
 You can use your Wise debit card to pay for purchases in France.